The International Baccalaureate (IB) Primary Years Programme (PYP) Curriculum

 Research results have led the PYP to conclude that clusters of important ideas can usefully be grouped under this set of overarching concepts, each of which has major significance, regardless of time or place, within and across disciplines.

 At LILA, our Programme of Inquiry explores the primary concepts according to grade levels, building on the students’ knowledge of themselves, their communities, and the world.
-Sixth-graders present their culminating projects during an evening of displays and discussions, called Exhibition.
+Fifth-graders present their culminating projects during an evening of displays and discussions, called Exhibition.